 By now you’ve surely heard about the EMV shift that has been well underway in the United States for the past year.
-But, you might not be aware of the differences between the two different types of EMV transactions: chip-and-PIN and chip-and-signature.
-Here, we break down those types of transactions and weigh the benefits.
+However, you might not be aware of the differences between the two different types of EMV transactions: chip-and-PIN and chip-and-signature.
+Here, we break down those types of transactions and weigh their pros and cons.

 Chip-and-signature EMV transactions